gstlearn/gstlearn/README.md

 The `check.*` targets brings some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.

-To build and launch non-regression tests, execute the following command:
+To build and launch non-regression tests, execute the following commands:

 #### GCC, Clang, MinGW, ...